Wolfe Tone: Descendants

 Of Tone's four children, three died prematurely.
 His eldest child, Maria Tone (1786–1803; died in Paris) and his youngest child, Francis Rawdon Tone (1793–1806) both died of tuberculosis.
 Another son, Richard Tone (born between 1787 and 1789) died in infancy.

-Only his son William Theobald Wolfe Tone (b.
-1789/91) survived to adulthood.
+Only his son William Theobald Wolfe Tone (born 1789/91) survived to adulthood.
 Raised in France by his mother after Tone's death, William was appointed a cadet in the Imperial School of Cavalry in 1810 on Napoleon's orders.
 He was a naturalised French citizen on 4 May 1812.
 In January 1813 he was made sub-lieutenant in the 8th Regiment of Chasseurs and joined the Grand Army in Germany.
 His nom de guerre was the punning le petit loup – the little wolf.
 He was at the battles of Löwenberg, Goldberg, Dresden, Bauthen, Mühlberg, and Aachen.
 Following the Battle of Leipzig, in which he received lance wounds, he was promoted to lieutenant and was decorated with the Legion of Honour.

 After the defeat of Napoleon at the Battle of Waterloo, William emigrated to New York, where he studied law with the United Irish veteran and abolitionist, William Sampson.
 He married Sampson's daughter and in 1819 he won a commission as captain in the United States Army.
 He died on 11 October 1828 at the age of 37, survived by his only child, his daughter Grace Georgina.

 Matilda Tone also returned to the United States, where in 1816 she married Thomas Wilson, a Scottish businessman and advocate who had taken care of Tone's financial affairs after the death of her husband.
 Her efforts, with Wilson, to return to Ireland were twice rebuffed by the British authorities.
 She died in 1849, and is buried in Greenwood Cemetery in Brooklyn, New York.